+Now, more than ever, training and development is essential for employees trying to determine who they want to work for and for organizations to attract employees.
+The shrinking talent pool, complicated by a global pandemic, has placed greater importance on employee training and development.
 Organizations everywhere are becoming increasingly aware that skills gaps are lowering their chances of finding and keeping capable employees.
-Educators and employers have different perceptions of college graduates entering the field: 72 percent of educational institutions believe recent graduates are ready for work, but only 42 percent of employers agree.
-So, many organizations believe there’s a problem when it comes to hiring employees with the necessary skills.
+Many organizations believe there’s a problem when it comes to hiring employees with the necessary skills.
 But what may be less clear is that failing to address skills gaps through training can also make it harder to retain worthy employees, who may be frustrated at not being able to grow and develop their skill set.

-From the employee’s perspective, getting your foot in the right organization’s door is step one.
+From the employee’s perspective, getting your foot in the door of the right organization is step one.
 Step two is fulfilling your role to the best of your abilities.
-They hired you, right, so obviously they think you have the potential to do so?
+They hired you, right, so obviously they think you have the potential to do your job and expand your skillset?
 But what if you are falling just a bit short in fulfilling the tasks your employer is asking of you?
 The answer may be to request skills training.

-Training can go a long way toward addressing skills gaps, but maybe your employer or people within your organization just don’t see the need, or are reluctant to invest the necessary time and funds.
-Below I address five common misconceptions about training, and give you the information you need to convince others of the value of training.
+Training can go a long way toward addressing skills gaps, but maybe your employer or people within your organization just don’t see the need or are reluctant to invest the necessary time and funds.

-Sure, it can be a substantial charge to take on at once, but the results will last for years to come.
-For organizations to maintain credibility with their customers, they need to make sure their employees have the skills necessary to provide the services or create the products the customers will use.
-Seventy percent of organizations cite “capability gaps” as one of their top five challenges.
-Organizations can address these gaps by investing in their employees through onsite training.
+Organizations can address improving competencies by investing in their employees through training.
 Such training can help employees work together as a group to build skills through exercises and discussions; training can also help them recognize gaps in their processes and identify ways to improve.
 Most importantly, the skills and lessons employees bring back to projects will no doubt yield a significant return on any investment in training.

 Often, organizations looking to train their teams find it challenging to pinpoint exactly what the skills gaps are.
-When seeking onsite training, it’s important to find the right solution for your organization’s unique needs.
-The training provider should have the expertise necessary to determine what type of training will best serve an organization’s needs.
-The training provider can then create a tailored solution to meet those needs.
+When seeking training, it’s important to find the right solution for your organization’s unique needs.
+When employers dedicate time and resources to help employees grow and develop in their current role, it is important to focus on what skills are lacking in the organization.
+This allows your organization to align the skill building training to the business need.
+A training provider should have the expertise to determine what type of training will best serve an organization’s needs.
+They can then create a tailored solution to meet those needs.

 Ah, yes, this is always a concern for organizations.
 How can we do business as usual when our employees are busy training?
 This may be one of the most challenging concerns to address, especially for the learning and development department or even individual professionals trying to sell the need for training to their managers.

-As noted in number 3, above, a good training provider will offer outcome-based curricula and services such as mentoring, executive briefings, and action plans.
-Onsite coaching visits can be arranged to help the team implement the skills learned in training within the organization’s unique day-to-day operations.
+A good training provider will offer outcome-based curricula and services such as mentoring, executive briefings, and action plans.
+Coaching calls can be arranged to help the team implement the skills learned in training within the organization’s unique day-to-day operations.
 This add-on value will ensure the effectiveness and efficiency of the training your team undergoes.

 For the organization, training is a valuable tool that can address skills gaps that are holding employees back.
 For the employee, asking for what you need in order grow in your position should show that you are not only a valuable employee, but also that you have the confidence to make it happen.